Lina0Elman/InsightHub/insighthub-backend/README.md

 npm run test
 ```

-See our `master` test coverage at https://taljacob2.github.io/colman-advanced-web-apps
+See our `main` test coverage at https://Lina0Elman.github.io/InsightHub